vaibhavs2/unrolled-array/README.md

 // Delete an element at a specific index list.delete(2);

+// replace an element at index list.replace(0, 24)

 // Traverse through the list
 list.loopOver((data, index) => {
   console.log(`Index ${index}: ${data}`);